Futuremine-chain/future/README.md

-# future mine chain
+# future chain

 ### Start the testing

 - Test with the command line wallet.
-- Or you can test it by downloading the wallet APP, [DOWNLOAD](https://wallet.futuremine.io).
+- Or you can test it by downloading the wallet APP, [DOWNLOAD](https://wallet.future.io).
 - Test COINS can be applied through APP wallet.

 ### How to build